Dr. Martin Luther King Jr. Day Events In South Florida

 Martin Luther King Jr. Student Poetry Contest: The city of Pembroke Pines invites students who are into poetry, speeches, and performances, to come out and honor the man who had a dream.
 Students can enter the Student Poetry Contest and winners will recite their winning entries during the event.
 Local officials will pay tribute to Dr. King, as well as local dancers and performers.

 Fort Lauderdale Neighborhood Clean-Up: United Day: Join the YMCA and other volunteer groups in a day of service in honor of Dr. Martin Luther King Jr. on Monday, January 17, at Provident Park.
 The cleanup is set to take place at 8:30 a.m.
-Click here for more information.MORE NEWS: Expert: 'Abortion Measure Moving In Florida Legislature Could Backfire Against Gov. DeSantis'
+Click here for more information.MORE NEWS: At Least 2 Tornadoes Confirmed in SW Florida

 MLK Celebration At Lakeshore Park: The City of Miramar welcomes those interested to an honorary MLK parade and other festivities at Lakeshore Park Monday, January 17.
 The parade is scheduled to begin at 10 a.m. around Sherman Circle, where the festivities after are planned from 11 a.m.-2 p.m.